s4007755/aa-660-ai-doc-classification-deduplication/README.md

 - `--preset` accepts: `balanced`, `high`, `recall`.
 - Reports are written under `reports/run_<RUN_ID>_<TIMESTAMP>.html`.
 - The CLI mirrors the GUI’s defaults; flags are optional in simple cases.
+- For deduplication, the default for running the algorithm found at ./dataset/Dataset.csv.
+- Dataset.CSV is formatted into 4 columns for each row with the 'text' column being the column of analysis for deduplication.
+- To ensure compatibility on other different CSV files, format them the same as Dataset.csv.

 ## CLI quick reference